Overview of high-density QCD studies with the CMS experiment at the LHC: Hard probes in heavy ion collisions and sensitivity to quark-gluon plasma

 The first technique involves studying the strength of the energy loss by hard probes traveling through different volumes of QGP.
 One way of experimentally varying the volume of the QGP produced in HI collisions is to collide different ion species.
 The left panel of Fig.~\ref{fig:XeXeRAA} shows a comparison of the charged-hadron \RAA for central \PbPb collisions at $\sqrtsNN = 5.02\TeV$~\cite{CMS:2016xef}, collected in 2015, and \RAAStar for \XeXe collisions at $\sqrtsNN = 5.44\TeV$~\cite{CMS:2018yyx}, collected in 2017.
 The asterisk in \RAAStar indicates that a MC-based extrapolation procedure was used to adjust a measured 5.02\TeV \pp reference spectrum to the appropriate reference energy of 5.44\TeV for the \XeXe measurement.
 As discussed in Section~\ref{ssec:InclusiveJetObservabeles_TrackRAA}, the relatively small difference in collision energy of these two systems is not expected to strongly affect the magnitude of the \RAA suppression.
 However, the radius of the Xe nucleus is ${\approx}~5.4\unit{fm}$, while that of the Pb nucleus is ${\approx}6.6\unit{fm}$~\cite{Loizides:2014vua}.
 Thus, a smaller volume of QGP is produced in collisions of \XeXe compared to collisions of \PbPb at the same centrality.
 The values of the \XeXe charged-hadron \RAAStar in the range $\pt>5\GeV$, where energy loss effects dominate, are clearly less suppressed than those of \PbPb collisions, which is consistent with partons experiencing less energy loss in the smaller collision system.
 These data have been used to estimate that the path-length dependence of energy loss scales as $L^{1.3\pm0.5}$~\cite{Arleo:2019qzc}.
-The currently large uncertainty precludes a strong constraint on the relative magnitudes of collisional and radiative energy losses.

 The right panel of Fig.~\ref{fig:XeXeRAA} displays the charged-hadron \RAA and \RAAStar for these two collision systems near the local minimum of \RAA at $6.4<\pt<7.2\GeV$ as a function of the average \npart.
 The data from the two collision systems seem to follow a common decreasing trend.
 A value of $\npartave\approx230$ corresponds to the most central (0--5\%) \XeXe collisions and semicentral (10--30\%) \PbPb collisions.
 Still, for this \npart value, the two systems have very similar \RAA and \RAAStar values.
 This implies, that at a given center-of-mass energy, systems containing similar volumes of QGP produce similar values of energy loss for hard probes, regardless of the initial colliding ion species or impact parameter.
 Interestingly, both the \PbPb and \XeXe data show a significant suppression in the most peripheral events examined (around $\npartave\approx10$).
 The values of \RAA and \RAAStar are consistent with the suppression observed for color-neutral \PZ bosons produced in 5.02\TeV \PbPb collisions, as discussed in Section~\ref{ssec:testsOfGlauberModelEWKBosons}.
 Therefore, the \RAA suppression observed in this centrality region cannot be interpreted as a signature of parton energy loss.
 Other potential event selection or centrality calibration effects may fully explain this observation~\cite{Loizides:2017sqq}.
 Such effects are expected to be negligible for central and semicentral collisions and therefore do not strongly affect any conclusions regarding energy loss in larger volumes of QGP.